e-mts/gpv/README.md

 This repository hosts several custom skins that can be accessed via web capture in your streaming software.

+This is fairly easy to edit (if you start with the 8-button layout).
 If you have any requests please let me know and I'll try to fulfill them within reason.

 ## Previews